owntracks/recorder/README.md

 ![Recorder logo](assets/recorder-logo-192.png)

-The _OwnTracks Recorder_ is a lightweight program for storing and accessing location data published via MQTT by the [OwnTracks](http://owntracks.org) apps.
+The _OwnTracks Recorder_ is a lightweight program for storing and accessing location data published via MQTT (or HTTP) by the [OwnTracks](http://owntracks.org) apps.
 It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require external an external database.
 It is also suited for you to record and store the data you publish via our [Hosted mode](http://owntracks.org/booklet/features/hosted/).

 ![Architecture of the Recorder](assets/ot-recorder.png)